vboctor/disposable_email_checker/readme.md

 ## What is it?

-Disposable Email Checker is a library that allows applications to check for users signup with disposable email addresses.
+Disposable Email Checker is a library that allows applications to check for users signup with [disposable email addresses|https://en.wikipedia.org/wiki/Disposable_email_address].
 This is very important for services that provide some trial period based on the email address.
 Hence, if users use disposable addresses, then they can potentially bypass the time limit.
 Other applications may use it to make sure that they have valid emails